• MORE GUITARS

 MORE GUITARS

-During the course of Steve’s career he would be pictured in various press sources and music magazines with a guitar that was not one of his main tour guitars.
+During the course of Steve’s career he would be pictured in various press and media sources and music magazines with a guitar that was not one of his main tour guitars, or even perhaps one of his own.

-Having had an endorsement with Gibson and connections with Hamer and other names in the industry he would acquire many other instruments.
+Having had an endorsement with Gibson and connections with Hamer and other names in the industry he would acquire many other instruments over time.
+On the odd occasion he’d be seen playing a guitar that we would never see him with again anywhere else.
 This is the section where you can find out more about some of those guitars.

 THE GIBSON LES PAUL FIREBRAND